 In thinking about these attributes and how you might fulfil the criteria, consider the following questions for each attribute:

 The FlexMed admissions cycle starts and ends in August.
 In August of each year, the application process is opened to new applicants, while the due date for all applications is January 15.
-From January until March the applications are reviewed and assessed by the admissions committee, and in mid-March invitations are sent out to applicants who have been selected for an interview.
+Note that this application does NOT involve AMCAS—students must apply to Icahn directly.

 Your application for the FlexMed program will involve the following elements: